 Bing and Yahoo! rely to a great degree on what Google’s says to rank sites.

-Finally, the reason you need to be most concerned about Google when writing SEO content -- the company was literally founded by the guys who made search what it is today.
+Finally, the real reason you need to be most concerned about Google when writing SEO content -- is that the company was literally founded by the guys who made search what it is today.

 How/When Google Was Founded

 Google was founded in 1996 by Larry Page and Sergey Brin while they were PhD students at Stanford University.
-The foundation of what would go on to become the search giant was Page's doctoral thesis.
+The foundation of what would go on to become Google was Page's doctoral thesis.
 It's actually a fascinating start-up story, which you can learn more about here.

-So the guys who run the search giant literally were the ones who built it from the ground up, codifying search rules that are what the internet run on to this day.
+So the guys who run Google literally were the ones who built it from the ground up, codifying search rules that are what the internet run on to this day.
 That's why all things "search" run through Google -- and it shows no signs of changing anytime soon.

 This is why when people talk about search engine optimization, they are most concerned about one search engine – Google.